 - Two courses of college-level biology (i.e. microbiology, physiology, genetics, etc.)

-Applicants to the MS in Epidemiology should apply through the Schools of Public Health Application Service at www.sophas.org.
+- Completed application through the Schools of Public Health Application Service (SOPHAS)

 - Official transcripts from all undergraduate and graduate schools attended

-- Official results from the GRE taken within the last 5 years
+- Official results from the GRE or MCAT taken within the last 5 years.
+The SOPHAS GRE school code is 7890.

 - Results from the IELTS or TOEFL exam (non-native English speakers only)